Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Leg: short for "legendary," a quality of item.
 Not to be confused with the appendages that enable organisms to walk and/or run.

-Legacy Nat's: namely the Natalya's Wrath set, the original Natalya's set until it was replaced by the Natalya's Solace set (see: "Nat").
-The set is still widely used because of the unique bonus Discipline regeneration (see: 'Disc') that is not found through any other set of items or abilities in the game.
+Legacy Nat's: namely the Natalya's Wrath set (example: Natalya's Gaze), the original Natalya's set (see: "Nat").
+The set is still sees use because of the unique bonus Discipline regeneration (see: 'Disc') that is not found through any other set of items or abilities in the game.

 LFG: short for "looking for group," a phrase that represents a player who is in search of a party.
 See: 'ISO.'